 - Preventing negative impacts on Canadian Blood Services' blood and plasma network: Under the agreement, Canadian Blood Services has approval rights on where Grifols will open its new centres in Canada.
-The locations of Grifols' future plasma collection centres are being determined.
-In addition, we will continue our discussions with governments regarding locations, particularly with respect to those provinces with voluntary blood donations acts.
-Canadian Blood Services will only approve locations that will have no negative impacts on the national blood system.
+Canadian Blood Services will only approve locations that reduce negative impacts on the national blood system.
 Our site selection criteria for plasma donor centres generally includes factors such as population size, proximity to shopping and post-secondary institutions and access to public transit.
 Grifols cannot operate plasma collection sites outside the agreement in Canada (i.e., all plasma collected by Grifols in the country will contribute to Canadian Blood Services' plasma sufficiency for immunoglobulins). - Plasma collected in Canada stays in Canada for patient care: Grifols cannot ship or sell immunoglobulins they make in Canada to other countries (i.e., plasma collected by Grifols in Canada will be used to manufacture immunoglobulins on behalf of health systems in Canada via Canadian Blood Services, exclusively for patient care in Canada). - Operational independence: Canadian Blood Services and Grifols operations will remain separate and autonomous; however, Grifols' consent forms will note that the plasma they collect will be used to make products for Canadian Blood Services to meet the needs of patients in Canada.
 Operational independence also means that Canadian Blood Services is not prohibited from purchasing medications from other vendors, as it currently does now, on the global market or sending plasma Canadian Blood Services collects to other manufacturers, to ensure essential diversification of supply.

-• Cost competitiveness: Canadian Blood Services remains committed to delivering an adequate supply of immunoglobulins for patients in Canada at an affordable cost to Canadian health-care systems.
+Cost competitiveness: Canadian Blood Services remains committed to delivering an adequate supply of immunoglobulins for patients in Canada at an affordable cost to Canadian health-care systems.
 Immunoglobulins acquired through this agreement will be purchased at a competitive rate to the international market, particularly in the context of the tightening global supply.